Breaking of a floating particle raft by water waves: Experimental characterization at the onset of breaking

 Fig.~\ref{Thresholdfract} illustrates the experimental points obtained in tank 1 for progressive waves, excluding the presence of a nylon mesh on the walls.
 Wave attenuation restricts the availability of high-amplitude points for small wavelengths.
 The background of the figure depicts the physical phenomena responsible for the plate's stress: the maximum curvature of the raft representing bending on the left and the maximum theoretical viscous stress caused by surface currents on the right.
 By following, for instance, the iso-stress line $\sigma=46$ mPa, we observe situations with no fracturing (blue dots) as well as situations with intense fracturing (red diamonds).
 Fracture by bending seems again to be invalidated experimentally.
 In contrast, the viscous isostresses separate well the different regimes observed during fracturing and we can give an estimate of the threshold stress at approximately {$450$} Pa.
 Additionally, as the stresses increase, the severity of fracturing intensifies.
 Hence, the fracture model based on viscous stresses at the bottom side of the raft aligns well with the experimental measurements.
 We exclude the stretching in this diagram.
-It may play a role in the pinning of the contact lines and induce perpendicular shearing fractures, especially in the tank 1.
-These cracks are however suppressed when we use a nylon mesh allowing sliding of the contact line is applied on the lateral glass walls.
+It may play a role in the pinning of the contact lines and induce perpendicular shearing fractures, as explained in Appendix~\ref{StretchingMechanism}.
+These cracks are, however, suppressed when we apply a nylon mesh on the lateral glass walls, allowing sliding of the contact line.
 We note also (not shown), that the experiments with the nylon mesh give a breaking threshold for viscous stresses slightly smaller about {$300$} Pa.
 Therefore, the boundary conditions must be taken into account to determine precisely the breaking thresholds.
 Finally, we note that the breaking thresholds for standing waves in the tank 2 occur for significantly lower wave amplitude ($0.5$ mm for $f=3$ Hz).
 As the maximal stresses are located on the wave antinodes, due to the cumulative solicitation and to the wearing of the raft, the breaking occurs more easily at these antinodes.

 The fragmentation and the erosion of a particle raft have been investigated by Vassileva et al.~\cite{vassileva2006restructuring,vassileva2007fragmentation} for rafts made of spherical glass spheres of 65 and 115 $\mu$m in close packing.
 By balancing the viscous drag and the capillary attraction between the particles of the raft, they identified critical values of the shear rate for breaking or fragmentation, approximately $1.8 $ s$^{-1}$ and $0.8$ s$^{-1}$ for $65$ and $115$ $\mu$m particles.
 The critical values for erosion were slightly lower.
 The authors note that only the straining component of the shear contributes to the rupture of capillary bonds since rafts detached from the walls can rotate freely.
 In our experiments where {progressive} waves of frequency $3$ Hz and amplitude $2$ mm break the graphite particle raft, we can estimate the shear rates at the antinodes for the 2D surface flow to be about $a\,\omega /(1/2\,\lambda) = \omega\,(a \, k) /\pi \approx 0.4 $ {s$^{-1}$}, which seems lower than the shear rate found by Vassileva et al. but with a similar order of magnitude.
 In our experiments, we use graphite rafts made with a larger number of smaller and polydisperse particles, potentially rendering the raft more fragile due to irregular packing.